 EENI Global Business School

 Business in Togo.
-Port of Lomé (exports)
+Port of Lomé (Logistics)

 Togo: access to West African landlocked countries (Foreign Trade).
 Phosphates